normid291/errand-concierge/README.md

 ## Known limitations

-- **Single-user by design.** There's no login or account system — one shared `tokens.json` file represents "the" connected Google account for the whole app.
+- **Single-user by design.** There's no login or account system, one shared `tokens.json` file represents "the" connected Google account for the whole app.
 Anyone who opens the deployed URL sees the same connected calendar.
 This was a deliberate scope decision for a hackathon demo, not an oversight.
 - **Timezone is hardcoded** to `Africa/Lagos` in `calendar_tools.py`, matching the developer's own timezone for the demo.
 Would need to be made configurable for real multi-region use.
 - **No persistent database** — task storage is flat JSON files on disk.
 On Railway's free tier, the filesystem is not guaranteed to persist across redeploys, so errand data may reset when the service restarts or redeploys.